graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 An Option defines valid options for the Schema as a whole, including the Schema name and Aliases.
 A Schema must have only one name.

-Options can be merged only if Option Settings can be merged.
 Option Settings are merged by name and values are merged in the same way as Constant Object values.

 ## Type declarations